cseptesting/floatcsep/CONTRIBUTING.md

 This allows us to provide feedback during development and to answer any questions.

-Also, if you find feCSEP to be useful, but don't want to contribute to the code we highly encourage updates to the documentation!
+Also, if you find floatCSEP to be useful, but don't want to contribute to the code we highly encourage updates to the documentation!